Last Week's Links

 6 Degrees of Separation

 It’s time for another adventure in Kate’s 6 Degrees of Separation Meme from her blog, Books Are My Favourite and Best.
 We are given a book to start with, and from there we free associate six books.
-This month we begin with the 2019 best-seller Daisy Jones and The Six by Taylor Jenkins Reid, the story
+This month we begin with a book that topped the critics ‘best of 2019’ lists, Fleishman Is in

 Scroll to Top